CLIMAAX/DROUGHTS/Risk_workflow_description_DROUGHT1.md

 In the first step, indicators for each factor (i.e. economic, social, and infrastructural) are combined using a DEA model (Sherman and Zhi, 2006), similar to drought exposure.
 In the second step, individual factors resulting from independent DEA analyses are arithmetically aggregated (using the simple mean) into a composite model of drought vulnerability (dV).

 The normalization of the vulnerability indicator accounts for the correlation of the indicator with drought vulnerability.
-The correlation is given in the table below.
+The correlation is given in the table below, representing examples of indicators that we can find at a subnational resolution:

 TABLE 2